Mani C. Kappan

-Mani C. Kappan (born 1956) is an Indian politician, film producer, film director and actor.
+Mani Cherian Kappan (born 1956) is an Indian politician, film producer, film director and actor.
 He is the current Member of the Legislative Assembly (MLA) of the state of Kerala for the Pala constituency.

-Mani C. Kappan defeated Jose Tom Pulikkunnel of UDF during by-election in September 2019.
+Kappan defeated Jose Tom Pulikkunnel of UDF during by-election in September 2019.
 This seat was vacant after the death of K. M. Mani, former Kerala Finance Minister.
 He was also the State Treasurer of the Nationalist Congress Party and had been the Convener of its Overseas Cell.
 He is the current MLA of Pala constituency.
-He is also a former volleyball international who played along with volleyball player Jimmy George.
+He is also a former international volleyball player who played along with the renowned player Jimmy George.
 He is the producer of Meleparambil Aanveedu, one of the highest grossing Malayalam films of the early 1990s.
 It made the list of "14 Greatest Malayalam Movies Ever" as compiled by Manorama News.
 He was also the producer and director of Mannar Mathai Speaking, a popular Malayalam movie.
 He acted in around 25 movies mainly as antagonists during the 1990s.

 Kappan is the incumbent MLA from the Pala constituency.
 On all the earlier occasions he was defeated by K. M. Mani who had represented the seat from its inception in 1965.
 He is the son of a former Member of Parliament, Cherian J. Kappan, who was also a freedom fighter.
 Kappan is also a well-known figure in Malayalam cinema, having produced about ten films and acted in around two dozen films.
 He even has two films to his credit as a director including a bilingual film in Assamese and Bengali.
-He was also an international volleyball player in the eighties.